conorkeogh/syncmaster/README.md

 On completion of the task, the communication channel with the device should be formally closed.

+Note that more complex task designs with up to 100 user-defined event types can be accommodated.
+This is outlined in detail in the `triggering` section.

 ## Output

 The device produced pulses of differing lengths on a single output